-Then shall the earth bring forth her increase : and God, even our own God, shall give us his blessing.
+Then shall the earth bring forth her increase: and God, even our own God, shall give us His blessing.

-God shall bless us : and all the ends of the world shall fear him.
+God shall bless us: and all the ends of the world shall fear Him.

-Glory be to the Father, and to the Son : and to the Holy Ghost ; As it was in the beginning, is now, and ever shall be : world without end.
+As it was in the beginning, is now, and ever shall be : world without end.
 Amen.

-The Psalm ended, and the Man and the Woman kneeling before the Lord's Table, the Priest standing at the Table, and turning his face towards them, shall say,
+¶ The Psalm ended, and the Man and the Woman kneeling before the Lord's Table, the Priest standing at the Table, and turning his face towards them, shall say,

-Lord, have mercy upon us.
-Answer.
+Lord have mercy upon us.

+Ans.
 Christ, have mercy upon us.
-Minister.
+Min.
 Lord, have mercy upon us.

-UR Father, which art in heaven, Hallowed be thy Name.
+OUR Father, Which art in heaven, Hallowed be Thy Name.
 Thy kingdom come.
 Thy will be done in earth, As it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, As we forgive them that trespass against us.
-And lead us not into temptation : But deliver us from evil.
+And lead us not into temptation; But deliver us from evil.
 Amen.

-Minister.
-O Lord, save thy servant, and thy handmaid ; Answer.
-Who put their trust in thee,
+Min.
+O Lord, save Thy servant, and Thy handmaid;

+Ans.
+Who put their trust in Thee.

-Minister.
-O Lord, send them help from thy holy place ;
+Min.
+O Lord, send them help from Thy holy place;

-Answer.
+Ans.
 And evermore defend them.

-Minister.
-Be unto them a tower of strength,
+Min.
+Be unto them a tower of strength;

-Answer.
+Ans.
 From the face of their enemy.

-Minister.
+Min.
 O Lord, hear our prayer.
-Answer.
-And let our cry come unto thee.

-GOD of Abraham, God of Isaac, God of Jacob, bless these thy servants, and sow the seed of eternal life in their hearts ; that whatsoever in thy holy Word they shall profitably learn, they may in deed fulfil the same.
+GOD of Abraham, God of Isaac, God of Jacob, bless these Thy servants, and sow the seed of eternal life in their hearts; that whatsoever in Thy holy word they shall profitably learn, they may in deed fulfil the same.
 Look, O Lord, mercifully upon them from heaven, and bless them.
-And as thou didst send thy blessing upon Abraham and Sarah, to their great comfort, so vouchsafe to send thy blessing upon these thy servants ; that they obeying thy will, and alway being in safety under thy protection, may abide in thy love unto their lives' end ; through Jesus Christ our Lord.
+And as Thou didst send Thy blessing upon Abraham and Sarah, to their great comfort, so vouchsafe to send Thy blessing upon these Thy servants; that they obeying Thy will, and alway being in safety under Thy protection, may abide in Thy love unto their lives' end; through Jesus Christ our Lord.
 Amen.